IHE/ITI.mCSD/input/pagecontent/volume-1.md

 5.  **Practitioner** – A Practitioner is a health worker such as defined by WHO (in Chapter 1 of the [World Health Report 2006](http://whqlibdoc.who.int/publications/2006/9241563176_eng.pdf)); a Practitioner might be a physician, nurse, pharmacist, community health worker, district health manager, etc. Practitioners have contact and demographic attributes.

 6. **PractitionerRole** – A PractitionerRole links a Practitioner with the role they perform.
-Each Practitioner may be related to one or more Organizations, one or more Locations and one or more Healthcare Services.
-Specific attributes may be associated with the Practitioner relationship with these other entities.
+Each PractitionerRole may be related to one or more Organizations, one or more Locations, and one or more Healthcare Services.
+Specific attributes may be associated with the PractitionerRole's relationship with these other entities.

 7. **Healthcare Service** – Each healthcare service has a unique identifier.
 Examples include surgical services, antenatal care services, or primary care services.
 The combination of a Healthcare Service offered at a Location may have specific attributes including contact person, hours of operation, etc.